mlcl-ai/t008_minideck_v2/README.md

 ## Editing Slides

-All slide content is stored in `slides.json`.
+All slide content is directly in `index.html`.
 To edit:

-1. Open `slides.json` in your code editor
+1. Open `index.html` in your code editor
+2. Find the `slides` array (around line 35)
-2. Edit the `title` and `subtitle` fields for any slide
+3. Edit the `title` and `subtitle` text
-3. Save the file
+4. Save the file
-4. Refresh the browser to see changes
+5. Refresh browser to see changes
-5. Commit changes to git for version history
+6. Commit to git for version history

-**That's it.** No localStorage, no export buttons - just edit JSON, commit to git.
+**One file.
+That's it.** Edit HTML → commit → done.

 ## Links